willwade/MacroServerMac/README.md

 ###Dependencies###

 If you want fancy notifications of which modifier key has been set by MindExpress install the Growl Notfication plug-in.
 Don't fret its easy - and the results are neat.
 [See the information here for installation](https://github.com/kfdm/gntp#installation).
+Once installed you will probably want to run it like this:

+    python MacroServerMac.py --loglevel DEBUG --usegrowl True

 ##Client##